Elena7711/Rockbuster_analysis_SQL/README.md

 ## Visualizations

 Visualizations were created in Tableau.
-The link to the storyboard can be found here: [Rockbuster Visuals]
+The link to the storyboard can be found here: (https://public.tableau.com/app/profile/olena.sharvara/viz/HighestTotalAmountPaid/RockbusterDataAnalisys)